Ever Feel Misunderstood?

 Give positive feedback about the child.

-Throughout the year, let parents know of strengths, kind acts, learning risks, and other positives you observed in their children.
+of strengths, kind acts, learning risks, and other positives you observed in their children.
 Try to offer this positive feedback without attaching any advice or suggestions.

 Invite parents to share their understanding of their child.

 Remember that parents have known the children you teach a great deal longer than you have.
 Take advantage of that knowledge by inviting their hopes and dreams for the year, asking for their views of their child’s strengths and challenges, and seeking their insights into issues you are seeing.